AlexanderArgyriou/poc-project/README.md

 After successful deployment of all microservices you can check the OpenApi documentation and try the API operations.

-User API can be accessed here http://localhost:9080/webjars/swagger-ui/index.html
+User API can be accessed here: http://localhost:9080/webjars/swagger-ui/index.html

 All services run locally on the host network so port collision might occur if a port is already used on the host machine.
 Please check docker-compose.yml for more details on ports used.